One of the most common questions from visitors to DigiNo is…

 In simple terms, yes, but it depends on the company you work for.
 Here are are the list of companies that pay online teachers through Payoneer:

 Here is actually a guide written on how to receive your DaDa pay through Payoneer.
+However, DaDa are no longer hiring, here are some alternative companies that are:

 If you want to use Payoneer to receive payments, but you don't know if your company will allow it, it's well worth discussing it with them.